Gifted education: Controversies

 Controversies concerning gifted education are varied and often highly politicized.
-They are as basic as agreeing upon the appropriateness of the term 'gifted' or the definition of 'giftedness'.
-For example, does 'giftedness' refer to performance or potential (such as inherent intelligence)?
+They are as basic as agreeing upon the appropriateness of the term gifted or the definition of giftedness.
+For example, does giftedness refer to performance or potential (such as inherent intelligence)?
 Many students do not exhibit both at the same time.

 Measures of general intelligence also remain controversial.
 Early IQ tests were notorious for producing higher IQ scores for privileged races and classes and lower scores for disadvantaged subgroups.
-Although IQ tests have changed substantially over the past half century, and many objections to the early tests have been addressed by 'culture neutral' tests (such as the Raven test), IQ testing remains controversial.
+Although IQ tests have changed substantially over the past half century, and many objections to the early tests have been addressed by 'culture-neutral' tests (such as the Raven test), IQ testing remains controversial.
 Regardless of the tests used to identify children for gifted programs, many school districts in the United States still have disproportionately more White and Asian American students enrolled in their gifted programs, while Hispanic and African American students are usually underrepresented.
 However, research shows that this may be not be a fault of tests, but rather a result of the achievement gap in the United States.

 Some schools and districts only accept IQ tests as evidence of giftedness.
 This brings scrutiny to the fact that many affluent families can afford to consult with an educational psychologist to test their children, whereas families with a limited income cannot afford the test and must depend on district resources.

-Appropriateness of forms of gifted education

-This is the most hotly debated aspect of gifted education.
-Some people believe that gifted education resources lack availability and flexibility.
-They feel that in the alternative methods of gifted education, the gifted students "miss out" on having a "normal" childhood, at least insofar as "normal childhood" is defined as attending school in a mixed-ability classroom.
-Others believe that gifted education allows gifted students to interact with peers that are on their level, be adequately challenged, and leaves them better equipped to take on the challenges of life.

-Another facet of this controversy is the effectiveness of the programs dependent upon resources that are pushed more toward students who are struggling.
-Gifted Education is not mandated in many states, making it elective for districts to earmark money for.
-Many lower-achieving districts and schools must make crisis decisions on programs that are not high priorities.
-As a result, gifted students at these schools are not served, or not served effectively.